jdkato/blood-tigers/README.md

 # Data Collection

 The data in the `csv` directory is automatically scraped from the `game-scores` Discord channel using OCR (or "Optical character recognition").
-To make this process require less manual clean up, *clear* and fully-aligned screenshots are required.
+To make this process require less manual clean up, *clear* and *aligned* screenshots are required.

 <table>